-Collecting and Reporting Daily Attendance for Instruction:
+Collecting and Reporting Daily Attendance for instruction:

 Certain instructional models may not lend themselves to every content teacher connecting with every student enrolled in their class every day.
 This is true especially in departmentalized settings.
-The district will provide flexible options for teachers to record daily attendance/participation in any of the models defined below.
+Schools may wish to assign each homeroom teacher or advisory teacher as the daily point of contact for attendance